Position: Lecturer in Computing (equivalent to Assistant Professor) – 4 permanent positions

 Qualifications & Experience Required:

-• PhD in Computing, Computer Science, Data Science, Cybersecurity, Financial Technologies or related areas., with BSc/MSc in Computing, Computer Science, Financial Technologies, Informatics, or related field.
+• PhD in Computing, Computer Science, Data Science, Cybersecurity, Statistics, Financial Technologies or related areas., with BSc/MSc in Computer Science, Maths/Statistics or related field.
 In exceptional circumstances, the College reserves the right to appoint a candidate with an MSc qualification who is in the final stage of PhD submission.

 • The candidate should be able to teach the technical/practical areas of the subject area.

 • Teaching experience at undergraduate or postgraduate level will be highly advantageous.